The internet has spoken: Keep net neutrality rules

 Your internet experience may look a little different today.

-That's because Netflix, OKCupid, Airbnb, Reddit, and dozens of other popular websites greeted visitors on Wednesday with messages urging them to protect the free and open internet.
+That's because Netflix, OkCupid, Airbnb, Reddit and dozens of other popular websites are greeting visitors on Wednesday with messages urging them to protect the free and open internet.

-It's all part of a massive campaign called the "Day of Action," an online protest that is meant to stir up grassroots support for the Federal Communications Commission's net neutrality regulations.
-The rules, which were passed in 2015 by a Democrat-controlled FCC, are meant to prevent broadband companies from favoring their own content over competitors' services or charging fees to deliver faster service.
+It's all part of a massive campaign called the "Day of Action," an online protest that's meant to stir up grassroots support for the Federal Communications Commission's net neutrality regulations.
+The rules, which were passed in 2015 by a Democrat-controlled FCC, were crafted to prevent broadband companies from favoring their own content over competitors' services or charging fees to deliver faster service.

 In May, FCC Chairman Ajit Pai introduced a proposal that would return broadband to its previous classification and wipe away the existing rules.
 Activists and online companies say doing this would give broadband and wireless companies too much control over the internet.

-Companies participating in the online protest want to educate the public about the issue and get them to speak out by contacting the FCC to let it know they want the rules to remain in place.
+Companies participating in the online protest want to educate the public about the issue and get people to speak out and urge the FCC to keep the rules in place.
 The agency is taking comments from the public on the proposal.

-"We know we don't have the votes on the FCC right now to protect the rules," said Gigi Sohn, a former aide to former FCC Chairman Tom Wheeler who championed the 2015 rules.
+"We know we don't have the votes on the FCC right now to protect the rules," said Gigi Sohn, a former aide to the previous FCC chairman, Tom Wheeler, who championed the 2015 rules.
 "But there is a small chance that if we get enough public opinion out there that we could stop the FCC from doing what it wants to do."

-Senator Brian Schatz (D-Hawaii) said in an interview with CNET that it's crucial for the American public to be heard on this issue.
+Senator Brian Schatz, a Democrat from Hawaii, said in an interview with CNET that it's crucial for the American public to be heard on this issue.

 "Millions of people feel strongly about protecting the free and open internet," he said.

 The Day of Action isn't the first online protest to show support for net neutrality.
 Many of the same groups participated in a protest in 2014, which they called Internet Slow Down Day.
-Many websites showed a spinning loading icon to show what users might experience if broadband providers were able to slow customers' connections or allow for paid priority services.
+Many websites showed a spinning "loading" icon to demonstrate what users might experience if broadband providers were able to slow customers' connections or allow for paid priority services.

 So what are some companies on the net doing to mark this day?
 Here's a sampling.

-Note: This story was originally published at 8:00 a.m PT and is being updated throughout the day with information from companies and organizations about how they're supporting the "Day of Action" to protect the FCC's existing net neutrality rules.